This hearty and flavorful okra stew features tender pieces of beef cooked in a rich tomato-and-onion-based broth.

 - 2 cups beef broth

-- 1 lb. okra ends trimmed, fresh or frozen
+- 1 pound okra - ends trimmed, fresh or frozen

 Instructions

-- In a large and heavy-bottomed 5-quart stockpot with a lid, heat the oil over medium-high heat.
+- In a large, heavy-bottomed 5-quart stockpot with a lid, heat the oil over medium-high heat.
 Add the meat and onions.
-Cook, stirring often, until browned, about 5 minutes.**
+Cook, stirring often, until browned, about 5 minutes.

 - Stir in the garlic, cumin, paprika, and cayenne.
 Cook, stirring, for 30 seconds.

-- Stir in the tomato sauce, beef broth, and salt and pepper.
+- Stir in the tomato sauce, beef broth, salt, and pepper.

 - Bring the stew to a boil over high heat, then cover and turn the heat down to low, keeping the dish at a steady simmer.
 Cook, stirring occasionally, until the meat is tender, about 45 minutes.